drotek/Doc-RTK/rtkmodules/dromodules.md

 -----

-### Module XXL RTK
+### XXL RTK GNSS (M8P)

 <p align="center">
   <img src="./images/xxl3D.png?raw=true" alt="XXL RTK 3D"/>
 </p>

 The XXL RTK module is made to provide the most reliable base module possible.
 Featuring a **Tallysman TW3742 active antenna**, it is the best module to provide your system with an accurate and powerful base module.
-It has integrated **rechargable batteries** so it can be used as stand alone module without an external power supply, and a built-in jack connector to recharge these batteries.
+It has integrated **rechargeable batteries** so it can be used as stand alone module without an external power supply, and a built-in jack connector to recharge these batteries.
 Meant to be used as a base module, it can be easily put onto a **tripod** thanks to it's **threaded hole** underneath the case, in order to raise it up, have a stable base and allow clean transportation on the field.

 #### _Input / Outputs_

-The XXL RTK module features:
+The XXL RTK GNSS features:

 * 1 MicroUSB connector
 * 1 JST-GH 6 pin connector